caminada/airlock_waf_kubernetes_openshift_integration/README.md

 Our recommendations are:
 * set Airlock WAF in front of a Kubernetes or OpenShift environment
 * use Ingress in case of Kubernetes or Route in case of OpenShift
-* Listen on Ingress or Route events and create a Airlock WAF configuration via REST API
+* listen on Ingress or Route events and create a Airlock WAF configuration via REST API

 ![Blueprint](docs/blueprint.png)